-Beyond your buyer’s demographics, like age, marital status and who they live with, these are some of the questions you may want to ask:
+Beyond your buyer’s demographics, like age, marital status and whom they live with, these are some of the questions you may want to ask:

 Job role and responsibilities

-You want to know who your buyers are; the industries and businesses they work in, what their role is, and what their everyday life looks like.
+You want to know who your buyers are, the industries and businesses they work in, their role, and their everyday life.

 What is your role in the business?
 You want to understand where the buyer fits within the wider business.
 What are they responsible for?
-Who do they report to?
+To whom do they report?
 Who reports to them?
-This will give important context for understanding their challenges and aspirations, and for how they make purchase decisions.
+This will give important context for understanding their challenges and aspirations and how they make purchase decisions.